aragilar/dnd-flask/data/documentation/abilities.md

 ### Charisma

 Charisma measures your ability to interact effectively with others.
-It includes such factors as con dence and eloquence, and it can represent a charming or commanding personality.
+It includes such factors as confidence and eloquence, and it can represent a charming or commanding personality.

 #### Charisma Checks